 2025 Uranus opposition – November 21

-View from above the solar system, November 2023
+View from above the solar system, November 2024

-Earth and Uranus
+Earth and Uranus at opposition

-Our planet Earth swings between the sun and Uranus on November 13, 2023, placing us squarely in the middle of the best time of year to see this outer planet.
+Our planet Earth swings between the sun and Uranus on November 17, 2024, placing us squarely in the middle of the best time of year to see this outer planet.
 Why?
-Because in November 2023, Uranus is opposite the sun in our sky.
+Because in November 2024, Uranus is opposite the sun in our sky.
 It rises in the east as the sun sets in the west.
-November 13, 2023, is when Uranus reaches its yearly opposition.
+November 17, 2024, is when Uranus reaches its yearly opposition.

 Distance to Uranus

 At its closest point to Earth, Uranus is still twice as far away from us as its next-door neighbor, Saturn.
-At opposition, Uranus will be just shy of 19 astronomical units (AU) away from Earth and 20 AU from the sun.
+At opposition, Uranus will be just shy of 19 astronomical units AU away from Earth and 20 AU from the sun.
 (One astronomical unit equals the average distance of Earth from the sun).
 Visit Heavens-Above to find out the present distance of Uranus and the other solar system planets.

 Other Uranus observing opportunities

 While opposition is mathematically the best time to view Uranus due to its nearness and brightness, another great opportunity is when the dim planet is near a brighter, closer planet, or near the moon.
 For example, when Venus or Mars passes close to distant Uranus as seen from our point of view, we get an easy guidepost to point us to the gas giant.
+The moon will be near Uranus on November 15 and 16, 2024, with the planet Jupiter nearby.
+And later, the moon will visit Uranus again on December 13, 2024.

-Bottom line: Uranus reaches opposition on November 13, 2023.
+Bottom line: Uranus reaches opposition on November 16-17, 2024.
 At this time, it’s brightest for the year and visible to the eye under optimum observing conditions.
 Here’s how to see it.

 Read more: Seasons of Uranus, a sideways world with strange seasons